mcnic16/low-cholesterol-food/README.md

 3. To add new recipes

 I added plenty of test recipes to check the functionality and if I leave some of the required fields empty, I will not be able to submit the form.
 I can see the flash messages displayed if my input does not meet length requirement.

-.
-4. to edit and delete recipes on my account and all the recipes I've created
+4. To edit and delete recipes on my account and all the recipes I've created

-If I am the author of selected recipe, I can see the buttons "Edit" and "Delete" in the recipe modals, and I can only delete and edit the recipes of said author.
+- If I am the author of selected recipe, I can see the buttons "Edit" and "Delete" in the recipe - - modals, and I can only delete and edit the recipes of said author.

 5. To view a list of my recipes on a separate page and see how many recipes I've created